How to claim R&D tax credits2 min read

 R&D tax credits were introduced to incentivise ambitious, growing companies to invest in innovation and drive improvements to a raft of business sectors in the UK.
 The UK government has even committed to spending a further £2 billion a year by the turn of the next decade on increased R&D tax relief.

-However, recent industry analysis shows that less than one-in-20 (3%) of eligible business are claiming the R&D tax relief they are entitled to.
+However, recent industry analysis shows that less than one-in-20 (3%) of eligible businesses are claiming the R&D tax relief they are entitled to.

 How to find out if you’re eligible to claim R&D tax credits